hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 The issue is that current roadmap tools create a certain tendency away from what we know to be best for software engineering: The iterative approach.
 That's why we need a new way to look at roadmaps and a new tooling.
-Whether this is our current approach or somebody creates a smart plugin within these tools remains to be seen.
+Whether this is our current approach or somebody else creates a smart plugin within these tools remains to be seen.
 But in our minds, something needs to change.
 Software project planning needs to be better.